brand

 Your Brand Looks Expensive in Figma and Cheap on Google.
 Here's Why.

 Everybrand presentation looks polished.
 The mockups are clean.
 The logo floats on a linen-textured business card.
 The color palette sits in a perfect grid of matched swatches.
 The designer shows it on a huge screen in a dark room.
-The client feels a wave of pride.
-But that pride often hides a brand visual identity gap.
-The brand looks great in the file and weaker in the wild.
+The client feels pride.
+But that pride often hides a gap.
+The brand looks great in the file.
+It looks weaker out there.

 Here is what they find.
 A generic favicon that looks like a gray square.
 A Google Business Profile with a logo scaled wrong.
 A website where the chosen typeface was swapped for a system font, because someone did not know how to load custom fonts.
 A Facebook page header that crops the logo into a thin, unreadable sliver.